gem-pasteur/PanACoTA/doc/source/usage.rst

 Alignment of family 2 would be similar, but with only 3 proteins.
 Alignment of family 3 would also be similar, but ignoring the genome having 2 members: we only align proteins ``ESCO.0217.00001.i0001_00015``, ``ESCO.1216.00002.i0001_00006`` and ``ESCO.0217.00003.i0001_00100``.

-We then backtranslate protein alignments to nucleotide alignments, using the files in the ``Genes`` repository.
+We then backtranslate protein alignments to nucleotide alignments (``mafft-prt2nuc.*.aln``), using the files in the ``Genes`` repository.
 Then, we add the missing genomes as a stretch of ``-`` with same size as other sequences, so that each family alignment contains all genome entries.
 For example, for family 3:

 .. code-block:: text